plone/volto/docs/source/upgrade-guide/index.md

     Remember to update your CI scripts accordingly.

-4. It doesn't allow to use commands not declared as direct dependencies, so in your projects you should add `razzle` as a dependency:
+4. It doesn't allow to use commands not declared as direct dependencies, so in your projects you should add `razzle` and `@plone/scripts` as development dependencies:

     ```diff
     devDependencies: {
+    +        "@plone/scripts": "^2.1.2",
     +        "razzle": "4.2.17",
     ```